 Major Concerns When Leaving Findlaw

 If you relied on Findlaw to register your domain, most likely they still actually own it.
 This means that your investment in SEO has been developing their business, not yours.
 This is the real estate equivalent of building a house on land you don’t own.
 Anticipate your “house” being sold to a competitor once you move out.
-Check here for instructions on how to check if you own your domain.

 All that beautiful (and expensive) content on your site?
 If you didn’t write it, its highly unlikely you own it.
 And if you are trying to escape, you’re going to have to leave it behind or cough up a hefty fee to buy your content back from them.
 If your content’s byline looks like the expert below, its probably not YOUR content.